Jacob-Brown-950/SOC-Stack-Lab/README.md

 ## Objective

 The goal of this project is to set up a comprehensive Security Operations Center (SOC) stack lab using open-source tools to enhance network monitoring and security analysis.
 The SOC stack will be implemented on a physical server in my home lab environment.
+There is a much easier way to do this now, but I chose the older hands on way to refine my understanding of nodes.

 The core components of the stack include: